 - India has the largest number of post offices in the world.
 Indian Postal Service with 154,900 post offices is regarded as the most distributed postal system in the world.

 - Indian Railways has world’s 4th largest rail network and it employs 1.6 million people.
 The number of people traveling in Indian Railways is roughly 25 million per day which is like shifting the entire population of Australia.
 Annually 8 billion people travel in Indian Railways which is almost equal to the entire world’s population.

-- MALAYALAM, a language spoken in the state of Kerala is the longest palindrome of world.
+- MALAYALAM, a language spoken in the state of Kerala is the longest palindrome in the world.

-- Indian Ocean is only ocean in the world which is named after a country i.e. India.
+- The Indian Ocean is the only ocean in the world which is named after a country i.e. India.

 - Indian former president Dr. APJ Abdul Kalam visited Switzerland on May 26th since then this day is celebrated as Science Day in Switzerland.